lquinn2015/EN605.617/module13/README.md

         0->2->6 ...
         1->3->5 ...

-I also have robust inputs that support the number of kernels to fire
+I also have robust inputs that support the number of kernels to fire see details below.
+The Makefile will run a few program runs with different arguments to meet the assignemtns requirements.

 --help output
 Usage: async.exe [OPTION...]